rzk-lang/sHoTT/src/simplicial-hott/11-adjunctions.rzk.md

     ( to-left-adjoint-components-is-rezk-is-segal)
     ( ηa)

-#def compute-covariant-transport-of-hom-family-is-segal-application
+#def compute-covariant-transport-of-hom-family-is-segal-application uses (ηa' ω)
   : covariant-transport A (u fa) (u fa')
-    ( to-left-adjoint-components-is-rezk-is-segal)
-    ( hom A a) (is-covariant-representable-is-segal A is-segal-A a) ηa = comp-is-segal A is-segal-A a (u fa) (u fa') ηa
+    ( ap-hom B A u fa fa' to-left-adjoint-components-is-rezk-is-segal) ( hom A a) (is-covariant-representable-is-segal A is-segal-A a) ( ηa) =
+    comp-is-segal A is-segal-A a (u fa) (u fa') ηa
-    ( to-left-adjoint-components-is-rezk-is-segal)
+    ( ap-hom B A u fa fa' to-left-adjoint-components-is-rezk-is-segal) :=
-  :=
     compute-covariant-transport-of-hom-family-is-segal A is-segal-A
     ( a) (u fa) (u fa') ( ηa)
-    ( to-left-adjoint-components-is-rezk-is-segal)
+    ( ap-hom B A u fa fa' to-left-adjoint-components-is-rezk-is-segal)

 #def lem-10-8-application uses (extext a ηa ηa' ω ω')